Every Child Graduates High School Prepared to Succeed

 YouthPromise Builds Leaders

 Taking an asset-based approach to our neighborhoods, YouthPromise identifies and fosters the next generation of leaders.
-Borrowing its curriculum from Stanford University, YouthPromise matches mentors with students who exhibit strong leadership potential.
+Borrowing its concepts from Sean Covey’s 7 Habits of Highly Effective Teens, YouthPromise engages fifth grades boys in a hands-on program in which they grapple with concepts of accountability, personal responsibility, and community responsiblity.

 Recognizing that children living in poverty fall further behind their peers in educational achievement during the summer, Charleston Promise Neighborhood, in partnership with Metanoia’s Freedom School, provided a free summer program for children in The Neck.